Restraining Order Attorney in VA

 Acts of domestic violence should be taken very seriously, and if you are being harmed by a member of your household or family, you should act to protect yourself immediately.
 If you are in fear of imminent bodily injury or death, call 911 in order to get an emergency protective order now.

 For help in seeking a protective order and navigating other family law matters, our legal team is here to help.
-For your free consultation with our Virginia family law attorneys at the offices of Olmstead & Olmstead, P.C., please call our law offices today at 703-361-1555, send us a confidential message, or visit our Manassas office in person.
+For your consultation with our Virginia family law attorneys at the offices of Olmstead & Olmstead, P.C., please call our law offices today at 703-361-1555, send us a confidential message, or visit our Manassas office in person.
 We are here to help you when you need it most.

 Back to Criminal Law